Breakend/experiment-impact-tracker/README.md

 If you think the docs aren't helpful or need more expansion, let us know with a Github Issue!

-Below are some short snippets that might help.
+Below we will walk through an example together.

-### Tracking
+### Add Tracking
+We included a simple example in the project which can be found in ``examples/my_experiment.py``

-You just need to add a few lines of code!
+As show in ``my_experiment.py``, you just need to add a few lines of code!

 ```python
 from experiment_impact_tracker.compute_tracker import ImpactTracker